EdwinVW/pitstop/README.md

 This chapter describes the technology and libraries used to build this application.
 I'm not going to describe in detail how the different components work.
 For that I refer you to the documentation of each component on the Internet.

 **.NET Core & ASP.NET Core**
-The application is build completely using .NET Core and ASP.NET Core.
+The application is built completely using .NET Core and ASP.NET Core.
 See [https://dot.net](https://dot.net ".NET web-site") for more info.

 **Docker**
 Every service within the system and all infrastructural components (database, message-broker, mail-server) are run in a Docker container.
 In this solution, only Linux based containers are used.
 Docker Compose is used to compose the application and connect all the components.
 See [https://www.docker.com/](https://www.docker.com/ "Docker web-site") for more info.